Jayda Fransen: Rochester and Strood by-election, 2014

 Fransen stood as Britain First's first parliamentary candidate for the Rochester and Strood by-election on 20 November 2014, during which she expressed sympathy for the UK Independence Party (UKIP) and its candidate Mark Reckless (a Conservative MP who had switched allegiances to UKIP), who went on to win the seat.

 Britain First's campaign for the by-election drew attention when the party uploaded a photo of Fransen together with local activists from UKIP, who responded by saying that the activists were not aware of the implications of the photograph, while Fransen said that the UKIP activists asked for the photo and that she was under the impression that there were strong similarities between the two parties.
 The BBC presenter Nick Robinson was also criticised for his selfie with Fransen during the by-election.
 Robinson said he did not know who Fransen was and denied supporting her policies.

 London mayoral and Assembly elections, 2016

 On 27 September 2015, Paul Golding announced that he would stand as a candidate in the 2016 London mayoral election.
 In a Facebook post on the decision, Fransen wrote that the party's "pro-EU, Islamist-loving opponents" will "face the wrath of the Britain First movement ...
 We will not rest until every traitor is punished for their crimes against our country.
 And by punished, I mean good old fashioned British justice at the end of a rope!"
-Golding turned his back on the podium when the election of Sadiq Khan as mayor was announced; and neither Golding nor Fransen was successful as a candidate in the London Assembly election, held simultaneously to the mayoral election.
+Golding failed to win the mayoralty, and had his back turned while the successful Labour candidate, Sadiq Khan, delivered his victory speech.

+For the simultaneous London Assembly election, Fransen headed Britain First's list of candidates for the Londonwide region, though neither she nor the party won any seats.